chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.2.9
+- Fix Capture 'Create file if it doesn't exist' bug where some Templater functions did not activate
+- Address #28 - choices in multis were not able to be added as commands
+- Implement #29 - you can now capture to the bottom of a file
+- Fix macro ID conversion

 ### 0.2.7 - 0.2.8
 - Linebreak formatting no longer occurs in Template choices - it only activates for Capture choices.
 It caused unnecessary conflicts.
 - Fix bug where some Templater functions are activated twice.